vbp1/pgclone.sh/README.md

    * Moves WAL files to the final `pg_wal`, renames any `.partial`, recreates empty runtime directories, and sets secure permissions.

 > **Result:** A ready-to-start physical replica seeded while the primary stayed online, with live WAL streaming, parallel file copy, and built-in fault-tolerance.

+An optional transient replication slot is created and dropped by the `pg_receivewal` utility itself (`--create-slot/--drop-slot`) and is automatically cleaned up when the script finishes (even on failure).